sundelinustc/IBMMA/README.md

 **Step 4**: IBMMA generates a new folder "**_segmented_**" under the folder "**_Processes_**" and  extracts the _i_ th segment of the flattened data across subjects and vertically combine them into a new CSV file in which each row represents a subject.
 The default number of segmentation is _50_.

 **Step 5**: IBMMA generates a new folder "**_stats_**" under the folder "**_Processes_**" and  runs statistical modelling by calling R or Python scripts to run parallel analysis.
 There are two types of statistical outputs: TIDY, which includs the information that are often listed in reports and articles (such as regression coefficients, degree of freedom, T values, p values); and GLANCE, which includes estimates of model fitting (such as AIC, BIC, and number of observations).
 TIDY & GLANCE are from R package _broom_.
 It should be noted that, in some high performance computer (HPC) or cluster, The users need to load some module before running IBMMA.
-For example, enter "module load R/latest" if R is not explicited in your path.
+For example, enter "**_module load R/latest_**" if R was not explicited installed in your path.

 **Step 6**: IBMMA generates a new folder folder "**_Results_**" and concatenates the statistical outputs from different degments into one.